Momonga-Og/Laychapa/README.md

 # Laychapa
-A bot scrapper for Papycha.fr . dofus touch Player can have Papycha.fr in their Discord
+A bot scrapper for Papycha.fr . dofus touch Players can have Papycha.fr in their Discord